 "Skip the restaurant and make the best penne alla vodka at home.
 This recipe has enough tomato to give the sauce a nice kick without overpowering the cream!"

-It’s officially 2016 (Happy New Year, by the way!) and I’m bringing you one of my all-time favorite dishes:
+It’s officially a new year (Happy New Year, by the way!) and I’m bringing you one of my all-time favorite dishes:

 The BEST penne alla vodka recipe I’ve managed to stumble across.